The City Clerk's Office administers all special, local, state, and federal elections in Berkley.

 Clerk's Office Extending Its Hours for ELECTION BUSINESS ONLY

-Our Clerk’s Office is taking steps to ensure that Berkley voters have ample opportunity to make their voices heard in the upcoming November election.
+We want to ensure that Berkley voters have ample opportunity to make their voices heard in the upcoming election.

-The Clerk's Office has extended its hours for election business only on the following days:
+The Clerk's Office has extended its hours for election business only on the following days (no appointment needed):

 Residents will be allowed into City Hall AFTER normal business hours to do the following: